 With proposed federal updates now on the horizon, Alberta Beef Producers (ABP), is continuing its advocacy and collaboration efforts, guided by our producer-developed policy on traceability.
 In partnership with other provincial and national organizations, ABP is committed to ensuring producer voices are at the table.

 In 2023, CFIA pre-published proposed amendments to Part XV of the Health of Animals Act, with a public comment period following shortly thereafter.
-Following the report on those findings, and further consultation with industry, CFIA is expecting to publish the final version in Canada Gazette II (CGII) before April 2026.
+Following the report on those findings, and further consultation with industry, CFIA was expecting to publish the final version in Canada Gazette II (CGII) before April 2026.

 Cattle producers in Alberta are already one step ahead.
 PIDs have been required since 2010 in Alberta, and operators of feedlots over 1000-head have been reporting move-in data within seven days since 2010 as well.